 As I have traveled, I have come to understand that although place-words are being lost, they are also being created.
 I met a painter in the Hebrides who used landskein to refer to the braid of blue horizon lines in hill country on a hazy day; and a five-year-old girl who concocted honeyfur to describe the soft seeds of grasses held in the fingers.
 John Constable invented the verb to sky, meaning “to lie on one’s back and study the clouds.”
 We have forgotten ten thousand words for our landscapes, but we will make ten thousand more, given time.

 Of course there are experiences of landscape that will always resist articulation, and of which words offer only a remote echo—or to which silence is by far the best response.
 Nature does not name itself.
 Granite does not self-identify as igneous.
 Light has no grammar.
 Language is always late for its subject.
 Sometimes on the top of a mountain I just say, “Wow.”

-Robert Macfarlane lives in Cambridge and is author of The Wild Places and The Old Ways.
-The text that appears here is adapted from his book Landmarks, forthcoming from Trafalgar in June.
+The text that appears here is adapted from Robert Macfarlane’s book Landmarks, forthcoming from Trafalgar in June.